ItsSeaJay/ways-to-say-love/README.md

-This repository aims to fix that, by giving you the means to **throw every possible way of typing it at them at once.** Instead of using one method and hoping that the other people know what you're on about from prior context, just provide a link to this repository.
+This repository aims to fix that, by giving you the means to **throw every possible way of typing it at them at once.** Instead of using one method and hoping that everyone else doesn't get confused, just provide a link to this repository.
 That way, the person - or people - on the other end will be in no position to correct you.
-After all, it's not as if you can stop worrying about it and get on with your life...
+After all, it's not as if you can all stop worrying about it and get on with your lives...*

 ## Credits
 - Based on an original idea by